[Ord. No. 1341, 3-18-2024[1].]

 A.

-The Licensing Authority may revoke any permit or license if the person holding the permit or license refuses or fails to comply with this Article, the regulation promulgated by the Licensing Authority, or any law governing the protection and keeping of animals.
+The City may revoke any permit or license if the person holding the permit or license refuses or fails to comply with any provision of this Chapter, the regulation promulgated by the City, or any law governing the protection and keeping of Animals.

 B.